Pseudo-isotopies of simply connected 4-manifolds: The disc replacement criterion

 Looked at from the original middle level, above the original $2$--handle, the ascending sphere for the new $2$--handle is $\widetilde{A}$ and the ascending $3$--sphere for the new $1$--handle appears as the $I \times S^2$ bounded by $A$ and $\widetilde{A}$.
 This means that the $A$ $2$--handle can be cancelled with the new $1$--handle from slightly after the birth of the new $1$--$2$ pair to slightly before the death of the new $1$--$2$ pair.
 Performing this cancellation produces a Cerf graphic as in \cref{figure:Quinn1223swallowtails}.

-Note in this figure that the middle of the Cerf graphic is exactly what we would like it to be: the ascending sphere for the $2$-handle is $\widetilde{A}$, and $B$ moves backwards in time from $t=1/2$ by doing the Whitney move along $V$ so that $B_V$ is in cancelling position with $\widetilde{A}$ while $B$ moves forward in time from $t=1/2$ by doing the Whitney move along $W$ and $\widetilde{W}$ so that $B_{W,\widetilde{W}}$ is in cancelling position with $\widetilde{A}$.
-If that were all we saw of the Cerf graphic, i.e.\ if the Cerf graphic were cut off before the swallowtails arise, then we would have the family of handlebodies that we desire.
-(At the very end, we could do less and less of the Whitney move along $W$ and since $A$ would no longer be in the picture, this would just be an isotopy of the family that does not create extraneous intersections between spheres, and we would be left with $B$ performing just the Whitney move along $\widetilde{W}$.)
+Note in this figure that the middle of the Cerf graphic is exactly what we would like it to be: the ascending sphere for the $2$-handle is $\widetilde{A}$, and $B$ moves backwards in time from $t=1/2$ by doing the Whitney move along $V$ so that $B_V$ is in cancelling position with $\widetilde{A}$, while $B$ moves forward in time from $t=1/2$ by doing the Whitney move along $W$ and $\widetilde{W}$, so that $B_{W,\widetilde{W}}$ is in cancelling position with $\widetilde{A}$.
+If that were all we saw of the Cerf graphic, i.e.\ if the Cerf graphic were cut off before the swallowtails arise, leaving an eye with just the boxes at the middle three time points of \cref{figure:Quinn1223swallowtails} or \cref{fig:SmallerSwallowTails} inside, then we would have the family of handlebodies that we desire.
+(At the very end, we could do less and less of the Whitney move along $W$ and since $A$ would no longer be in the picture, this would just be a deformation of the family that does not create extraneous intersections between spheres, and we would be left with $B$ performing just the Whitney move along $\widetilde{W}$.)

 Quinn's goal at this point is to cancel the swallowtails while moving them to the beginning and end of the Cerf graphic, thus widening the middle section so that in the end $\widetilde{A}$ is the ascending sphere for the one remaining $2$--handle for the entire time from the birth to the death.
-The problem is that, at some point, the swallowtails need to shrink and that, in doing so, the ascending $3$--sphere for the $1$--handle appears in the middle level as a {\em shrinking} $I \times S^2$, in other words the $I$ factor in the $I \times S^2$ needs to shrink to a point so that immediately after the swallowtail has disappeared, the $I \times S^2$ becomes an $S^2$, the ascending sphere for the single $2$--handle that remains.
+The problem is that, at some point, the swallowtails need to shrink, and that, in doing so, the ascending $3$--sphere for the $1$--handle appears in the middle level as a {\em shrinking} $I \times S^2$.
+In other words, the $I$ factor in the $I \times S^2$ needs to shrink to a point so that immediately after the swallowtail has disappeared, the $I \times S^2$ becomes an $S^2$, the ascending sphere for the single $2$--handle that remains.
 Figure~\ref{fig:SmallerSwallowTails} shows the same Cerf graphic with smaller swallowtails, on the way towards the swallowtail cancellation, with the emphasis on seeing how the ascending spheres change.
 Figure~\ref{fig:SmallerSpheres} accompanies Figure~\ref{fig:SmallerSwallowTails} to explain the labelling.